openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 ~~~~~~~~~~~~~~~~~~~

 The openstack-dashboard application (Horizon) will be containerised on machine
-1 with the `openstack-dashboard`_ charm.
+2 with the `openstack-dashboard`_ charm:

-To deploy:

 .. code-block:: none

-   juju deploy --to lxd:1 --config openstack-origin=distro openstack-dashboard
+   juju deploy --to lxd:2 --config openstack-origin=cloud:focal-victoria openstack-dashboard

 Join openstack-dashboard to the cloud database: